NathanVaughn/k8s-dns/README.md

 This Operator is not very smart.
 It assumes the IP address of a referenced service will never change.
 If it does, DNS records will need to manually updated.
 It also cannot handle referenced services being deleted or recreated.
+Lastly, it assumes the zones have already been created in both providers.

 ## Deployment